Learn about free on-demand learning

 Giant cell arteritis can be hard to detect and requires prompt treatment to prevent complications, especially loss of vision.
 Rheumatologists are experts in inflammatory diseases of blood vessels and are skilled in the detection and management of these uncommon illnesses.

-Updated August 2013.
-Written by William Docken, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated March 2017 by Suleman Bhana MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.